dougbutner/web-4/README.md

 **Static web**.
 Files are served from a remote server to a user's browser.

  - **Web 2**
 **Dynamic web**.
 Web pages that take user's information and desires into account.
 Asynchronous requests allow single page applications to thrive.
-Applications are still served from a central (federated) server.
+Applications are still served from a central server.

  - **Web 3**
 **Decentralized web**.
 Open-source applications exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and lack of opinion.